whelew/P-Five-Mildew/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+# New Section for Business Requirements - 20/05/25

+### What is the business objective requiring an ML Solution?

+1. Conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
+2. Predicting if a cheery leaf is healthy or contains powdery mildew.

+### Is the data available for the training of the model, if yes which type of data, if no how will you get the data?

+- Data is available, there is a dataset containing 2104 healthy cherry leaf images and 2104 cherry leaves containing powdery mildew images.
+- It will need compiling into a train, val and test set.

+### Does the customer need a dashboard or API endpoint?

+- The customer will require a dashboard.
+- What will the dashboard need?

+### What does success look like?

+- The client considers a study showing how to visually differentiate a cheery leaf that is healthy from one that contains a powdery mildew.
+- The client will be able to access a dashboard and be able to immediately check whether a cherry leaf is healthy or one that contains powdery mildew by uploading an image file of the cherry leaf.

+### Can you break down the project into Epics and User Stories?

+- Information and Data Collection
+- Data Cleaning, Preprocessing, Visualisation
+- Model Training
+- Model Fitting
+- Optimization
+- Validation
+- Dashboard Planning and Design
+- Dashboard Development
+- Dashboard Deployment and Release

+### Ethical or Privacy concerns?

+-

 ## Hypothesis and how to validate?

 - List here your project hypothesis(es) and how you envision validating it (them).